MansoorMajeed/devops-from-scratch/episodes/what-is-devops.md

 # What is DevOps

 DevOps is a methodology in software development and release that aims to increase the speed and efficiency at which software is released.
+This is achieved by making sure that the developers and the operations team work together, automate away whatever possible and through shared responsibilities.

-Before we even begin to talk about DevOps, we need to know what was there before DevOps.
+Before we even begin to talk more about DevOps, we need to know what was there before DevOps.
 What are the problems with the methods of the past

 ### Developers